Domain-Driven Design with ROS-2

 Designers can define cross-cutting solutions to solve recurring problems.
 Examples are configuration, alarm handling, monitoring, observability, logging, or data persistence [3].

-The implementation is always confined in domains.
+The implementation is always confined to domains.
 Pair working and code reviews can help to ensure similar concrete solutions are used in multiple domains [4].

 With packages, you can release your ROS 2 work and allow others to build and use it easily.